Android-at-The-Library/Installation-Android-Studio/Installing the right SDK for your Phone.md

 **1) open "Settings" on your phone**

-**2) scroll down to where it says "About your Phone"**
+**2) scroll down to where it says "About your Phone", tap to open.**

 <p align="center">
 <img src=".images/sdk-android-version-for-mascot.png" alt="phone" width="200px" />
 </p>

-**3) Tap on this, and tap on the kernel version a lot, and you will activate :sparkles:Developer Mode:sparkles**
+**3) Find "build version" and tap it many time and you will activate :sparkles:Developer Mode:sparkles:**

 **4) Open your new Developer Mode options from settings, and click on "Enable USB Debugging" that's important** :smiley: